mewais/Atomic128/README.md

 Unfortunately, the library requires that you compile with the flag `-Wno-strict-aliasing` on GCC/Clang

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the CC-BY-NC-SA 4.0 License - see the [LICENSE](LICENSE) file for details.